 \subsection{Brownian motion and proof of the main result}

-The third hypothesis for $\Mix$ is chosen so that the large-scale behavior of the partial sums $S_x(t)$ can be approximated by a Brownian motion.
+The third hypothesis for $\Mix$ is chosen so that the large-scale behaviour of the partial sums $S_x(t)$ can be approximated by a Brownian motion.
 This invariance principle is the core of our proofs.
-The first and second conditions ensures that the Brownian motion obtained this way have no bias and nonzero variance, respectively.
+The first and second conditions ensure that the Brownian motion obtained this way have no bias and nonzero variance, respectively.

 \begin{definition}[Brownian motion]

 A \define{Brownian motion} (or \define{Wiener process}) $B$ of mean $0$ and variance $\sigma^2$ is a continuous time stochastic process taking values in $\R$ such that: \begin{itemize} \itemsep0em \item $B(0) = 0$, \item $t\mapsto B(t)$ is almost surely continuous, \item $B(t_2) - B(t_1)$ follow the normal law of mean 0 and variance $(t_2 - t_1)\s^2$; \item For $t_1<t_2\leq t'_1<t'_2$, increments $B(t_2) - B(t_1)$ and $B(t'_2) - B(t'_1)$ are independent. \end{itemize} \end{definition} \nomentry{$B(t)$}{Brownian motion value at time $t$} See \cite{Morters-Peres} for a general introduction to Brownian motion.